Industrial Forestry Reform

 EPIC’s Industrial Forestry Reform program works at every available level to reform and improve forest policy in California.
 EPIC monitors and comments on individual timber harvest proposals (Timber Harvest Plans), advocates for improved forest regulations at the state Board of Forestry, engages in forest policy-related legislation, and when all else fails, takes the fight into court.
 From the ground level, to the meat-grinder of the Board of Forestry, to the halls of the legislature and the Capitol, EPIC is at the forefront of forest policy advocacy for private lands in California.

-The above photos are from an October 2012 overflight of Green Diamond clearcuts in their holdings in the Upper Maple Creek and Upper North Folk of the Mad River.
+The above photos are from an October 2012 overflight of Green Diamond clearcuts in their holdings in the Upper Maple Creek and Upper North Fork of the Mad River.
 These are Sustainable Forestry Initiative (SFI) certified clearcuts.

 Timber Harvest Plans